-Agree or Disagree to the following ideas:
+Agree or disagree to the following ideas:

 - 1. British English should be taught as the standard. - 2.
-American English should be taught as the standard. - 3.
-Countries (schools) should choose which will they teach as the standard. - 4.
+American English should be taught as the standard - 3.
+Countries (schools) should choose which they will teach as a standard. - 4.
 Each country uses its own version of English as its own standard.